IBM-Bluemix-Docs/certificate-manager/notifications-dashboard.md

 ## Setting up a Callback URL endpoint
 {: #setup-callback}

-A Callback URL endpoint can be used for various tasks.
-For example, to send notifications to report about expiring notifications to PagerDuty, automatically open up a ticket in GitHub or elsewhere, or validate domain ownership before ordering or renewing certificates.
-You can also automatically trigger deployment of certificates in response to notifications when certificates are reimported or renewed successfully.
-{: shortdesc}
+A Callback URL endpoint can be used to automate various tasks such as:

+* Sending notifications to report about expiring notifications to PagerDuty.
+* Opening a ticket in GitHub or any other task management service.
+* Deploy certificates obtained from {{site.data.keyword.cloudcerts_short}} to your TLS terminiation endpoints.
+* Validate domain ownership when ordering or renewing certificates, in the case your domain is not managed in {{site.data.keyword.cis_full_notm}}.

 You can find sample implementations in the [Examples section below](/docs/services/certificate-manager?topic=certificate-manager-configuring-notifications#examples).

 ### Callback URL requirements
 {: #callback-url-requirements}

-Your Callback URL endpoint must meet the following requirements to be used with {{site.data.keyword.cloudcerts_short}}
+Your Callback URL endpoint must meet the following requirements to be used with {{site.data.keyword.cloudcerts_short}}:

+* The endpoint must be publically accessible.
-- The endpoint must use the HTTPS protocol.
+* The endpoint must be protected with a valid CA TLS certificate.
-- The endpoint must not require HTTP headers.
-This requirement includes authorization headers.
+* The endpoint must not require an authorization header, or any application headers.
-- The endpoint must return a `200 OK` status code to indicate a successful notification delivery.
+* The endpoint must reply immediately to {{site.data.keyword.cloudcerts_short}} with  a `200 OK` status code to indicate a successful notification delivery.
+Potential long tasks should be performed asynchronously after the notificaton is delivered.

 ### Notification format
 {: #notification_format}